 - The system warranty (which results in an extended warranty) offers more comprehensive coverage and a longer timeframe, but can only be offered by select roofing companies (like us!) when specific criteria are met during installation.
 We will cover Roofing Systems in a minute.

 - Workmanship warranties are offered by the roofing company directly and cover the quality and accuracy of the labor.

-The first thing you should know is that Limited Lifetime Warranties cover defective shingles only and do not cover normal wear from age.
-The terms ‘defective’ and ‘normal’ here are a bit subjective in nature, but we’ll get to this later.
-The second thing you should know is that Limited Lifetime Warranties cover the cost of the material only for the first 10 years, after which point any compensation will be prorated based on the age of the shingle.
-Just about every architectural shingle now comes with a Limited Lifetime Warranty by default.
+The first thing you should know is that these warranties cover defective shingles only and do not cover normal wear from age.
+It is important to note that Standard Product warranties may cover the cost of the material only for the first 10 years, after which point any compensation will be prorated based on the age of the shingle.
+Just about every architectural shingle now comes with a product warranty by default.

 Examples of shingle problems that should not happen and may warrant a claim: